How we screen for disease frustrates me.

 Prenuvo’s founding Radiologist, Dr. Attariwala, has a powerful “why” for developing the technology.
 A close friend of his died of late-stage cancer when her symptoms were dismissed after recurring visits to the doctor - with no diagnostic testing.
 Knowing that her story could have had a different outcome if she had the information she needed sooner, Dr. Attariwala worked for years on superior MRI technology.

-Prenuvo has 6 locations and are opening up 10 new ones across North America.
-They recently opened a clinic in Los Angeles - within an hour of our home - and I put the hard sell on my husband about why we needed to try this.
+Prenuvo locations are cropping up everywhere.
+At the time of this article it has 12 locations and are opening up another 12 new ones across North America.
+When they opened a clinic in Los Angeles - within an hour of our home - and I put the hard sell on my husband about why we needed to try this.

 Some people I told about getting scanned were confused.
 Most were very intrigued and positive, but some would say “nothing’s wrong - why would you spend money to do this?”
 Or my least favorite statement: “I don’t really want to know if something is wrong with me.
 Do you?!”